williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 ## b.
 Server-side Application (Authorization Code Flow)

-If you are building a server-side (or "web") application, then the authorization code flow is the recommended method for controlling access to it.
+If you are building a server-side (or "web") application that is capable of securely storing secrets, then the authorization code flow is the recommended method for controlling access to it.

 At a high-level, this flow has the following steps:
 - The browser receives an authorization code from your Okta authorization server